 Acute lymphoblastic leukemia (ALL).
 Doctors also use pharmacogenomic testing for children with acute lymphoblastic leukemia.
 Genetic variations in an enzyme called thiopurine methyltransferase (TPMT) are found in about 10% of children.
 TPMT is responsible for the metabolism of chemotherapy that is used to treat ALL.
 To avoid severe side effects, children with lower levels of TPMT are treated with lower doses of these drugs.

 Other cancer types.
-Fluorouracil (5-FU, Adrucil) is a type of chemotherapy that is used to treat several types of cancer, including colorectal, breast, stomach, and pancreatic cancers.
+Fluorouracil (5-FU) is a type of chemotherapy.
+It is used to treat several types of cancer, including colorectal, breast, stomach, and pancreatic cancers.
 A genetic variation in some people causes them to have lower levels of the enzyme called dihydropyrimidine dehydrogenase (DPD), which helps the body metabolize fluorouracil.
-Doctors may use a pharmacogenomic test to detect this variation in patients, allowing them to lower the dose of the drug to avoid serious side effects in these patients.
+Doctors may use a pharmacogenomic test to find this variation in patients.
+This allows them to lower the dose of the drug to avoid serious side effects in these patients.